rjcolo28/the-click-game/README.md

-# Super Click Bros.
+# Click Bros.
+Ultimate

 ## Overview
-Super Click Bros. is a simple clicking game with a Super Smash Bros theme.
+Click Bros.
+Ultimate is a simple clicking game with a Super Smash Bros theme.
 The player's goal is to click every image once.
 The images are stored in a .json file that is accessed as React components.

 ![alt text](READMEpics/intro.png)